wilddom/memrise2anki-extension/README.md

 ### Add-On

-1. Go to Tools -> Add-Ons -> Browse & Install...
+1. Go to Tools -> Add-ons
+2. Click on Get Add-ons
-2. Enter code: `deleted`
+3. Enter code: `deleted`
-3. Restart Anki
+4. Restart Anki

 ### Manually

 1. Download the ZIP-file from github
 2. Open Anki
-3. Click on Tools -> Add-ons -> Open Add-ons Folder...
+3. Go to Tools -> Add-ons
+4. Make sure no Add-on is selected
+5. Click on View Files
-4. Extract the ZIP-file into this directory
+6. Extract the ZIP-file into this directory
-5. Restart Anki
+7. Restart Anki

 Note type